LGBTQ+ Sexual Health & Well-being Support Services

-The project serves the entire Columbia community regardless of gender or orientation.
-We continue to develop our special commitment to advocating for the sexual and emotional health of the LGBTQ population.
-A number of Advocates speak second languages, including Mandarin.
+GHAP Peer Advocates serve the entire Columbia community, regardless of gender or sexual orientation.
+We continue to pursue a special commitment to advocating for the sexual and emotional well-being of the LGBTQ+ population.

 - Sex and relationships

 - Coming out (or not) and other identity concerns

 - LGBTQ+ life on campus and in New York City

 Advocates are undergraduate, graduate, and professional school students from across Columbia who undergo intensive training and are supervised closely by Alice!
 Health Promotion professional staff.

 Advocates are HIPAA-certified and required to uphold the strictest levels of confidentiality.
 In the rare case that a student recognizes an advocate, a different advocate will be made available.